PerlAlien/alienfile.org/docs/blog/2015-04-22-alien-base-past-present-and-future.md

 dependency will take one of two approaches:

  1. Bundle the dependency with the module
- 2. Use Devel::CheckLib to find the library as provided by the operating system
+ 2. Use M<Devel::CheckLib> to find the library as provided by the operating system

 These approaches are somewhat inflexible.
 If you bundle the dependency